adiOmann/OOP_EX3/README.md

 The DiGraph built with 3 dictionaries:
 1. dictionary that represent list of Nodes.
-2. dictionary that represent list of Nodes's father.
+2. dictionary that represent list of Nodes's fathers.
 3. dictionary that represent list of Nodes's children.

 This class displays a graph and implements the following functions: